-I started prototyping a 2D game with Unity and soon ran to performance and scalability issues using the build-in systems (Tilemap etc).
-To battle those I would need to build custom systems for those anyway, so I again decided to move to just plain C++.
-The game is procedural so luckily I don’t need a dedicated editor.
-This time I tried to focus on building a game instead of starting building a game framework (entity systems, filesystems, other abstractions etc..) before actually working on the game itself.
+I started prototyping a 2D game with Unity.
+And soon ran to performance and scalability issues using the build-in systems (Tilemap etc).
+To battle those issues I would need to build custom systems for those anyway, so I again decided to move to just plain C++.
+The game world is procedurally generated so luckily I don’t need a dedicated editor.
+As the project begun, I tried to focus on building a game instead of starting building a game framework (entity systems, filesystems, other abstractions etc..).

 To reduce boilerplate as much as possible and to make refactoring fast and easy, I don’t use C++ headers for my code.
-I have one .cpp file that is compiled which includes all other .cpp dependencies I have.
+I have one .cpp file that is compiled.
+That file includes all other .cpp dependencies I have.
 Much of the game code resides in a single .cpp file which is now around 5000 lines long.
 I have a build.bat that just uses the MSVC compiler and only use Visual Studio for debugging purposes.

 In my code I don’t use classes at all.
 Just plain structs and functions.
 I do use templated structs and functions for arrays.
 I don’t use STL at the moment.
 Basically, I only use dynamic or fixed array as a container, so I wrote support that myself.
 I avoid abstraction as much as possible and only do it when it clearly improves code readability and understanding.
 I do use third-party libraries such as SDL for windowing and input, stb_image for image loading, stb_truetype and fontstash for ASCII text rendering and bgfx for graphics.

 This way has worked well for me, keep iteration time low and motivation up.
-Results come up fast and I don’t spend time thinking code structuring, abstractions, system refactoring or should the new class to be named XYZManager.
+Results come up fast and I don’t spend time thinking code structuring, abstractions, system refactoring.
+Or should the new class name be XYZManager.
 At the moment, time to compile and run the game is much lower than script reload and play in current Unity!